A New Educational Model

 Add things that measure individuals in qualitative ways:

 - A portfolio of creative work to see what students do on their own.

-- A multi-year narrative of what the student learned and how they learned it.
+- A multi-year narrative of what the student learned and how.

 - A record of their ability and willingness to help others.

 Develop relationships with local establishments so that kids can experience how knowledge gets used in the real world and even taking on more challenging problems.
 If the students were actually developing valuable skills, paid internships might even address the growing problem of educational cost.

 Learning happens independent of a university’s ability to give a degree.
 If a student has received a great education, it shouldn't matter where it came from.
 The removal of name-brand credentialing would level the playing field and help address rising costs.